top of page

 • If you catch a mistake, correct it

 • If someone else corrects you, thank them for correcting you and move on.
-Don’t make a big deal about it.
+No need to make a big deal about it.

 When creating forms:

-• Consider whether you need someone’s legal name and/or just the preferred name
+• Consider whether you need someone’s legal name - can you just use the name the person goes by?

 • Try to refrain from judgmental, unclear language

-• When you have to request gender, you can ask for ‘gender assigned at birth’ and/or ask for the person’s ‘gender identity’
+• When you must request gender, you can ask for ‘gender assigned at birth’ and/or ask for the person’s ‘gender identity’

-• Be sure to include a person’s preferred pronouns
+• Be sure to include a way for a person to share their pronouns

-When looking at the language that is used, it also will be helpful to consider some of the policies behind the language to make sure they are inclusive as well.
-Examples can include policies listed in handbooks (dress code, hair policies, etc.)
+When looking at the language that is used, it is helpful to consider the policies behind the language to make sure they are inclusive as well.
+For example, does your handbook list different policies for men and women, such as men can't have long hair?
+Why?

 • Follow up surveys on services